edckwt/new-muslims/trunk/readme.txt

 Features:

-* Getting the content (articles, videos, audios) of New-muslims.info.
+* Getting the content (articles, videos, audios) of NewMuslim.net.
 * Using Json API
 * Using Cron Job